samblam/StoryMode/memory-bank/activeContext.md

 ✅ **Primary Build Issue Resolved**: The critical Vercel build error has been successfully fixed.
 The application now builds successfully.

-### New Critical Issue: Incorrect Survey URLs in Emails
+### ✅ Resolved: Incorrect Survey URLs in Emails

-**Problem**: Survey invitation emails are sending out `localhost` links instead of the production Vercel URL.
+**Problem**: Survey invitation emails were sending out `localhost` links instead of the production Vercel URL.

-**Root Cause**: The `PUBLIC_BASE_URL` environment variable is not set in the Vercel deployment environment.
-The `generateParticipantUrl` function in `src/utils/participantUtils.ts` falls back to a hardcoded `localhost` URL when this variable is missing.
+**Root Cause**: The `PUBLIC_BASE_URL` environment variable was not being correctly picked up by the Vercel serverless function at runtime.
+This was confirmed by modifying the code to throw an error if the variable was not set, which then appeared in the Vercel logs.

+**Solution Applied**:
+1. Modified `src/utils/participantUtils.ts` to throw an error if `PUBLIC_BASE_URL` is not set, to confirm the issue.
+2. Instructed the user to ensure the `PUBLIC_BASE_URL` environment variable is applied to all environments (Production, Preview, Development) in the Vercel project settings.

+**Status**: ✅ RESOLVED.
+The `PUBLIC_BASE_URL` is now correctly picked up, and the correct URLs are being sent in emails.

 **Current Priority Tasks**:
-1.  **Add `PUBLIC_BASE_URL` to Vercel Environment Variables**: The immediate next step is to add the `PUBLIC_BASE_URL` environment variable to the Vercel project settings with the correct production URL.
-2.  **End-to-End Testing**: After adding the environment variable, thoroughly test the survey publishing workflow to ensure the correct URLs are being sent in emails.
+1.  **End-to-End Testing**: Thoroughly test the survey publishing workflow to ensure the correct URLs are being sent in emails and that the rest of the application is functioning as expected.
-3.  **Continue with remaining issues**: Proceed with fixing other known bugs and implementing ongoing feature work as outlined in `memory-bank/progress.md` and `memory-bank/technicalDebtAndImprovements.md`.
+2.  **Continue with remaining issues**: Proceed with fixing other known bugs and implementing ongoing feature work as outlined in `memory-bank/progress.md` and `memory-bank/technicalDebtAndImprovements.md`.
-4.  **Monitor Build Stability**: Keep an eye on future builds to ensure the fix remains stable.
+3.  **Monitor Build Stability**: Keep an eye on future builds to ensure the fix remains stable.

 **Technical Debt Addressed**:
 - ✅ Resolved problematic `define:vars` usage in Astro components